Permutation-Based Rank Test in the Presence of Discretization and Application in Causal Discovery with Mixed Data: Related Work

 \section{Related Work}

 \textbf{Conditional independence and rank test.}~ A line of conditional independence tests imposes simplifying assumptions on the distributions.
 For instance, when the variables have linear relations with additive Gaussian noise, the Fisher's classical z-test based on partial correlations can be used \citep{fisher1924distribution,baba2004partial}. \citet{ramsey2014scalable} developed an approach that separately regresses $X$ and $Y$ on $Z$, and further perform independence test on the corresponding residuals. \citet{fukumizu2007kernel} proposed a conditional independence test method based on Hilbert-Schmidt independence criterion (HSIC) \citep{gretton2007kernel}. \citet{zhang2012kernel} further provided a kernel-based conditional test that yields pointwise asymptotic level control. \citet{shah2018hardness} investigated the hardness of conditional independence test, and developed a method based on kernel-ridge regression and generalised covariance measure.
 On the other hand, existing statistical tests for rank of a cross-covariance matrix \citep{ranktest} often rely on CCA \citep{jordan1875essai,hotelling1992relations}, with a likelihood ratio based test statistics.
+Recently, \citet{sun2024conditional} also establishes a valid partial correlation test in the presence of discretization, with a focus on the binary discretization scenario, and later \citet{sun2025sampleefficient} better solves this problem with general method of moment.

 \textbf{Permutation test.}~ Research and applications related to permutation tests have addressed increased attention in recent years \citep{david2008beginnings,pesarin2010permutation,welch1990construction}.
 These tests lead to valid inferences while requiring weak assumptions that are commonly satisfied, base on the exchangeability of observations under the null hypothesis.
 Recently, a permutation-based CI test was proposed \citep{doran2014permutation} and more recently a permutation-based rank test \citep{winkler2020permutation}.
 However, they cannot deal with the discretization problem.
 In contrast, our MPRT can take all continuous, partially discretized, or all discretized data as input, and our Type I errors can be properly controlled.